Intestinal microbiota development in preterm neonates and effect of perinatal antibiotics

 Group 1 name Corresponds to the case (exposed) group for case-control studies

-90-day old pre-tem neonates exposed to antibiotics (IAP)
+90-day old pre-term neonates with mothers exposed to antibiotics (IAP)

 Lab analysis